Sarah-Bue/knit-space/README.md

 ### Design Choices
 #### Color Palette

-The color palette makes use of three colors, taken from the header image to maintain a consistent style, as well as standard white.
-The colors were chosen for their pastel look, to help create a pleasant and soothing experience for the user.
+The color palette uses three colors taken from the header image to maintain a consistent style, as well as standard white.
+The colors were chosen for their pastel look to help create a pleasant and soothing experience for the user.
 Only three colors were used to support that experience.
 The palette was generated using [Coolors](https://coolors.co/image-picker).
-- #FFFFFF (white): Cards and input fields were kept white to stand out.
+- #FFFFFF (white): Cards and input fields are white to stand out.
 - #FAF9F6 (baby powder): This was chosen as a background for the site to create a softer look.
-- #CDBABE (thistle): This was chosen for the header and footer to create a visual framing of the page content.
+- #CDBABE (thistle): This was chosen for the header and footer to frame the page content visually.
-- #538EA3 (blue / munsell): This was chosen for the buttons of the site.
+- #538EA3 (blue / munsell): This was chosen for the site's buttons.

 <details>
 <summary> Color Pallette Image</summary>